 Generic Name: cosyntropin

-Note: This page contains information about the side effects of cosyntropin.
-Some of the dosage forms included on this document may not apply to the brand name Cortrosyn.
+Note: This document contains side effect information about cosyntropin.
+Some of the dosage forms listed on this page may not apply to the brand name Cortrosyn.

 For the Consumer